turingschool/curriculum/tutorials/models/polymorphism.markdown

 ### Setup for Polymorphism

 Instead, Rails' implementation of polymorphism relies on a two-factor foreign key.
-Instead of just having a single `something_id` column pointing to the external record, we'll use a `something_id` and `something_type` to record the `id` number and the class name of the foreign object.
+Instead of just having a single `foreign_id` column pointing to the external record, we'll use a `foreign_id` and `foreign_type` to record the `id` number and the class name of the foreign object.

 In this domain, `contact` would be an adequate generalization of `Person` and `Company`.
-Our `phone_numbers` table should then have columns `contact_id` and `contact_type`.
+Our `phone_numbers` table should have columns `contact_id` and `contact_type`.
 The records will then look like this:

 ```
 -------------------------------------------